|

 the Doctor of Divinity (D.D.)
 Degree; and a Thesis of

 of Metaphysics (Ph.M.)
 Degree.
 The subject of the Thesis should center on philosophy, metaphysics, spirituality or enlightenment.
-The Thesis could center on this course of study and what it has meant to you, what teachings proved most beneficial, and what you have learned, etc. You may always quote from works of other metaphysical authors.
+The Thesis can also center on this course of study and what it has meant to you, what teachings proved most beneficial, what you have learned, etc. In your Thesis you may quote from works of other metaphysical authors and teachers.
 Students need to pick a theme for their Thesis and then back up the theme with quotes, summaries, thoughts, arguments, discussions, etc.

 Note: Persons

-with sufficient spiritual / metaphysical training may request a waiver of one or more of our courses.
-The waiver is determined on an individual basis.
+with sufficient metaphysical training may request a waiver of one or more of our courses.
+Any waiver is determined on an individual basis.

 Incorporation